You may alter anything you like, or create your own letter without these aids,

 - Property values would decline in the immediate and surround areas, and residents may be unable to sell their homes or cottages.
 This would have an immediate impact on local business are residents move out of the areas and do not invest in home renovations.

 - While mining is a necessary resource on Ontario, discretion needs to be made regarding locations.

 Hastings County and area were once active in the mining industry and culture, the mining railway was removed over 30 years ago and is now a prominent tourist attraction spanning 191km.
-This Heritage Trail travels directly through the northern mining site.
+This Heritage Trail would be negatively affected.